Myth No. 1

 "Olive oil has no expiry date."

-Fact: All olive oils will degrade over time.
-You should buy olive oils from the latest harvest, the fresher the olive oil, the better.
-A clear indication of the harvest year on the bottle or website or expiration date should be on the label, if it's not, don't buy it.
-Other indicators that you are buying good olive oil.
+Fact: Very untrue, as all olive oils will degrade over time.
+More importantly, pay attention to the expiry date.
+You should buy olive oils from the latest harvest.
+The fresher the olive oil, the better.
+A clear indication of the harvest year on the bottle or website or expiration date should be on the label; if it's not - DON'T buy it.
+We recommend also.
+We recommend also learning about other indicators to help you learn how to buy the best olive oils.

 Myth No. 4